itonyeig/integrate-app-with-paystack/README.md

 # integrate-app-with-paystack

-You need create a .env file and add your paystack api url, api key and set port for app to work.
+You need create a .env file.

+Add your paystack api url, api key and set port for app to work.

 Look at config.js to see variables used in .env file